-The fossil collection of Vertebrate Paleontology are accessible for research by qualified individuals.
+The fossil collections of Vertebrate Paleontology are accessible for research by qualified individuals.
 Please arrange your visit with Collection Manager Amy Henrici in advance.
 See the Section Visits page for more information.

 This outstanding fossil vertebrate collection has been accumulated by more than 100 years of field work by the Vertebrate Paleontology staff and acquisition by the museum.
-It began in 1895 with the sponsorship of Mr. Andrew Carnegie.
+It began in 1895 with the sponsorship of Andrew Carnegie.
 In the early 20th century, the Carnegie Corporation supported the museum’s numerous expeditions to the American West, building one of the best dinosaur collections in the world.
-More recent efforts by the Carnegie staff have concentrated on collecting mammals of the Cenozoic and tetrapods and amniotes of the Paleozoic and Mesozoic.
-These field expeditions and the curation of the fossil collection have been supported by the National Science Foundation, National Geographic Society, American Chemical Society, L. S. B. Leaky Foundation, and the M. Graham Netting Fund of Carnegie Museum of Natural History.
+More recent efforts by the Carnegie staff have concentrated on collecting mammals of the Cenozoic and tetrapods of the Paleozoic and Mesozoic.
+These field expeditions and the curation of the fossil collection have been supported by the National Science Foundation, National Geographic Society, American Chemical Society, L. S. B. Leakey Foundation, the M. Graham Netting Fund of Carnegie Museum of Natural History, the Institute of Museum and Library Services, and several other organizations.

 Other Highlights of the Vertebrate Fossil Collection